 “Haa… I’ll allow it.”

-Both of them laughed as they joked and ate.
-They watched as bright orange lanterns rose up one by one into the night sky.
-Soon, the lanterns rivaled the stars in numbers, dancing in the wind and causing the calm ocean to sparkle as it reflected the colors of the floating lights, the moon, and the cosmos.
+Both of them laughed as they joked and ate, watching as bright orange lanterns rose up one by one into the night sky.
+Soon, the lanterns rivaled the stars in numbers, dancing in the wind and causing the calm ocean to sparkle as it reflected the colors of the floating lights, the moon, and the stars.

 “The lanterns really are beautiful.”